jaromeyer/XPS9570-Catalina/README.md

     <integer>0</integer>
 </dict>
 ```

+If you have a DW1820a you will also need to install special BRCMBluetooth Kexts (Injector,Data and RAM2) in order to have Apple Continuity services working.
+You will find them in the DW1820a folder

 ### 📺 Display
 This repository is configured to work properly with the 4K display.
 If you have a FHD screen, you should apply two minor changes: